tirotir-ir/chatgpt-ai-programming-assistant/README.md

 ## Overview

-**ChatGPT: AI Programming Assistant** is a powerful VS Code extension that leverages OpenAI's models to assist developers in generating, optimizing, debugging, and explaining code.
-It offers interactive tutorials, and a customizable prompt cheat sheet featuring 500 examples across various programming languages.
-With its intuitive features, this extension provides a seamless coding experience, enhancing productivity and fostering learning for developers of all skill levels.
+**ChatGPT: AI Programming Assistant** is a robust VS Code extension powered by OpenAI’s models, designed to help developers with AI-powered code generation, optimization, debugging, and unit test creation.
+It provides real-time interactive tutorials and prompt-based assistance, featuring a comprehensive cheat sheet with 500 prompts for various programming languages

 ## Features